NikiDigitals/Computing-It-with-Business-/journals/2025-09-02-python-strings-and-typeconversion.md

 ## challenges
 As I'm new to coding, I find the strict syntax a real challenge!
-I can't believe how many times I've forgotten a quote or parentheses somewhere.
+I'm amazed at how often I forget to include a quote or parentheses.
 I also need to be very mindful of capitalising.

 ## Takeaways